ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/_sources/projects/nri/update2.md

 The red slanted line is due to the fact that the softwares do not compare an individual with herself, so it is set to an arbitary value as a boundary on the heatmap.
 To the left, King's output is compared with Kinship2's output, which is also the theoretical value.
 To the right, Plink's output is compared to Kinship2's output.
 The colormap is chosen to be diverging, so that yellow corresponds to zero difference to theoretical.
 The darker the color, the bigger the difference is.
 And blue is used for values higher than the theoretical, while red is used for values lower than the theoretical.
 Ideally, we would expect the map to look mostly yellow.

-Finding:
+Key findings:
 * King's result is closer to the theoretical because most tiles are yellow on King's side
 * Plink's result is overall higher than the theoretical because most of the tiles are blue on Plink's side

 ### Probability Distribution Curve

 The below normal probability distribution curves represent the variability of the plink, king, and kinship data respectively -- with the shaded region corresponding to existing data from the data set (data outside of this does not exist in data set).
-We observe that the king and kinship data look nearly identical, compared to the plink data, due to deviations in mean, standard deviation, and extrema.

 ![](task1_figs/normalCurves.png)

 **Figure 7.
 Normal Gaussian Curve for Plink, King, and Kinship2**

+* Goal:
+    * Map out extrema for provided dataset and observe mean/standard deviation with respect to usage of Plink, King, and Kinship2
+* Key findings:
+    * King and Kinship2 data look nearly identical, compared to the plink data, due to deviations in mean, standard deviation, and extrema
+    * Ran two-sample z tests for comparing means between:
+        1. Plink and Kinship
+            * p-value: 3.077875030154161e-05
+        2. Plink and King
+            * p-value: 7.457103829542305e-05
+        3. Kinship and King
+            * p-value: 0.9424546370785375
-Additionally, after running two-sample z tests for comparing means between Plink and Kinship, Plink and King, and Kinship and King, we found that the p value obtained were near zero for the first two groupings (3.077875030154161e-05 and 7.457103829542305e-05) and a relatively high p value for the latter grouping (0.9424546370785375).
+    * p value obtained was near zero for the first two groupings
+        * low p value corresponds to a low change that the means are likely the same
+    * Relatively high p value for the latter grouping
+        * high p value corresponds to a high chance that the corresponding means are likely the same

 ### 3D Scatter Plot